 This statement shows the income and expenditure recognised by the Group during the reporting period.
-Discontinued operations relate to Innovation Birmingham which is treated as Assets Held for Sale.
+Discontinued operations relate to the sale of shares in Service Birmingham.
 The activity for 2016/17 has been restated to reflect the removal of Birmingham Museums Trust Limited and Performances Birmingham Limited from the Council's group boundary and the amendments to the Council entity financial statements.
 Details are set out in Note G3 and G5 to these Group Financial Statements.